Nissan Z-car: Fifth generation: Nissan 350Z (Z33)

 In 1999, the French company Renault bought 44.4% of Nissan and Carlos Ghosn became its chief operating officer, but it would not be until 2001 when Ghosn became CEO that he would tell reporters: "We will build the Z. And we will make it profitable."

 On January 8, 2001, Nissan introduced the Z Concept.
 Much like the previous Z concept, it debuted at the North American International Auto Show and was painted bright orange.
 The squat, long-hood/short-deck styling resulted from a competition between Nissan's Japanese, European, and American design studios, with the La Jolla, California studio's design being chosen in March 2000.
 The product planners hoped to avoid the price problems that plagued the last few years of the 300ZX with a target MSRP of $30,000 while using the Porsche Boxster as a benchmark.

 In the summer of 2002, the 350Z was released to wide acclaim.
 It employed a slightly improved version of the 3.5-liter VQ35DE DOHC V6 engine found in multiple Nissan cars at the time, including the Skyline and Pathfinder.
-Released on July 2002 in Japan at reorganized Nissan Japanese dealerships called Nissan Blue Stage, and on August 20, 2002, in the U.S., the 350Z coupé was available in 5 trim packages: '350Z' (Base), 'Enthusiast', 'Performance', 'Touring', and 'Track' editions.
+Released in July 2002 in Japan at reorganized Nissan Japanese dealerships called Nissan Blue Stage, and on August 20, 2002, in the U.S., the 350Z coupé was available in 5 trim packages: '350Z' (Base), 'Enthusiast', 'Performance', 'Touring', and 'Track' editions.
 In Europe, only the 'Track' trim was available, although it was badged and marketed as '350Z'.
 This engine initially produced 287 bhp and 274 lbft torque, but in 2005 was increased to 300 bhp and 260 lbft.
 Prices started at $26,000 US, well below the $30,000 mark initially set forth by Nissan.
 Coupled with either a 6-speed manual gearbox or a 5-speed automatic (the automatic lost 13 bhp in comparison), it was initially available only as a 2-seater hardtop.
 A convertible model was later introduced in 2004.